-We are offering ADSs.
+We are offering 9,000,000 ADSs.
 Each ADS represents eight of our Class A ordinary shares, par value US\$0.000002 per share.
-[The selling shareholders identified in this prospectus are selling ADSs.
-We will not receive any proceeds from the sale of ADSs by the selling shareholders.]
+The selling shareholder identified in this prospectus are selling 4,800,000 ADSs.
+We will not receive any proceeds from the sale of ADSs by the selling shareholder.

 ADSs representing our Class A ordinary shares are listed on the NASDAQ Global Select Market under the symbol "LK".
-On , 2019, the last reported sale price of ADSs on the NASDAQ Global Select Market was \$ per ADS.
+On January 8, 2020, the last reported sale price of ADSs on the NASDAQ Global Select Market was US\$39.46 per ADS.

-[Concurrently with this offering of the ADSs and pursuant to a separate offering memorandum, we are offering to qualified institutional buyers in reliance on the exemption from registration provided by Rule 144A under the Securities Act of 1933 as amended, or the Securities Act, and to certain non-U.S. persons in offshore transactions in reliance on Regulation S under the Securities Act, \$ aggregate principal amount of our % Convertible Senior Notes due 20 , which we refer to as the notes and the Concurrent Convertible Note Offering, respectively, or a total of \$ aggregate principal amount of the notes if the initial purchasers in the Concurrent Convertible Note Offering exercise in full their option to purchase additional notes.
-We cannot assure you that the Concurrent Convertible Note Offering will be completed, on what terms it will be completed.
-The offering of ADSs hereby is not contingent upon the consummation of the Offering of ADSs hereby.
-See "Concurrent Convertible Note Offering".]
+Concurrently with this offering of the ADSs and pursuant to a separate offering memorandum, we are offering to qualified institutional buyers in reliance on the exemption from registration provided by Rule 144A under the Securities Act of 1933 as amended, or the Securities Act, and to certain non-U.S. persons in offshore transactions in reliance on Regulation S under the Securities Act, US\$400,000,000 aggregate principal amount of our 0.75% Convertible Senior Notes due 2025, which we refer to as the notes and the Concurrent Convertible Note Offering, respectively, or a total of US\$460,000,000 aggregate principal amount of the notes if the initial purchasers in the Concurrent Convertible Note Offering exercise in full their option to purchase additional notes.
+We cannot assure you that the Concurrent Convertible Note Offering will be completed or, if completed, on what terms it will be completed.
+The offering of ADSs hereby is not contingent upon the consummation of the Concurrent Convertible Note Offering, and the Concurrent Convertible Note Offering is not contingent upon the consummation of the offering of ADSs hereby.

-[This prospectus is not an offer to sell or a solicitation of an offer to buy any securities being offered in the Concurrent Convertible Note Offering.
-See "Concurrent Convertible Note Offering" for a further description of the Concurrent Convertible Note Offering.]
+This prospectus is not an offer to sell or a solicitation of an offer to buy any securities being offered in the Concurrent Convertible Note Offering.
+See "Concurrent Convertible Note Offering" for a further description of the Concurrent Convertible Note Offering.